 An invention may be patentable but not have high commercialization potential.
-Thus, before we decide to proceed with apatent application, consideration is given to any patenting obligations we have to research sponsors, the commercial utility of the invention, its competitive superiority, the necessity for extensive development work, and the availability of a company willing to pay for a license.
+Thus, before we decide to proceed with a patent application, consideration is given to any obligations we have to research sponsors, the commercial utility of the invention, its competitive superiority, the necessity for extensive development work, and the availability of an industry partner willing to pay for a license.

 In the United States, a patent application must be filed within one year of public disclosure of enabling information.
-Therefore, if you are interested in commercializing a technology, it is important to contact OIP as early in the process as possible.
+Therefore, if you are interested in commercializing an innovation, it is important to contact OIP as early in the process as possible.
 It is critical that you contact us before making any enabling public disclosures (e.g., a publication or conference presentation).
-Making an enabling public disclosure before we have taken steps to protect the technology may preclude us from being able to obtain a patent.
+Making an enabling public disclosure before we have taken steps to protect the innovation may preclude us from being able to obtain a patent.

-In most cases, we will begin by filing a provisional patent application for the technology.
+In most cases, we will begin by filing a provisional patent application for the innovation.
 A provisional application is a faster, less expensive application used to establish a priority date with the Patent Office.
-After filing a provisional patent application, the applicant has one year in which to file a complete application and any foreign applications (if the provisional was filed prior to any public disclosure).
-The provisional application enables us to evaluate the technology more thoroughly to determine whether to proceed with a full application.
+After filing a provisional patent application, the applicant has one year in which to file a complete application and any foreign applications (if the provisional was filed prior to any enabling public disclosure).
+The provisional application allows us to evaluate the innovation more thoroughly to determine whether to proceed with a full patent application.
 If a full application is not filed within 12 months of the provisional application’s filing date, the provisional application will lapse.

-Not all technology disclosures submitted to OIP are appropriate for patent protection.
-We will work with you to determine if a patent makes sense for the technology you disclose.
+Not all innovation disclosures submitted to OIP are appropriate for patent protection.
+We will work with you to determine if a patent makes sense for the innovation you disclose.